Skrubbadubba/HoaryDash/README.md

 # ⚠🛠 Under heavy development 🛠⚠

-This is very early alpha, looks fine IMO but possible hard to setup.
+This is very early alpha, looks fine IMO but possibly hard to setup.
 Is alpha even the right word?
 Not like its a product lol im just messing around.

 ---